 Pumpkin Faces

-When I was a boy Halloween was an entire season, as long as Summer and more colorful than Christmas.
+When I was a boy Halloween was an entire season, as long as summer and more colorful than Christmas.
 A childhood holiday filled with orange and brown, yellow and amber, pumpkins and Autumn leaves, bright moons and starry nights.
 Going out in costume was not all there was to Halloween.

 Weeks before, we went to a pumpkin farm and rummaged for the perfect shape and size.
 Then we traced out the pattern on the pumpkin face where we would cut out some demonic expression suitable for scaring away the goblins.
 Then the actual surgery and the placing of the candles inside.
 Where to position our grotesque friend?
 It had to be a different spot each year.
 Of course, each holiday we became more and more accomplished at our carving and cutting.
 25 years ago, I taught my sons the ancient art of pumpkin carving.
 Now I teach it to my granddaughter and in the fullness of time she will teach it to her children and grandchildren.

-And in this manner we pass on the most important thing you can give a child: colorful memories.
-My parents are no longer alive but when I recall the memories of my mom and dad it is of a time when all things were young and filled with bright colors and fragrant smells.
 The first carnival I ever went to I was 4 years old.
 I remember the carousel with the metallic colors of the horses and the oily smell of sparks from the train engines pulling a carload of children.
 I remember the smell of vanilla ice cream and the beauty of its buttery texture, its perfect spherical shape and the cold shimmer floating above it.
 I remember going here and there holding unto both my parents' hands trying to choose which ride to go on next.

 We came to America in 1949 and from that day on my parents celebrated whatever holidays I brought home from school.
 Days before Lincoln's Birthday (February 12th) I brought home silhouette cutouts of his profile.
 Of course the first holiday that schools in those days would celebrate was Halloween.
 The classrooms and hallways would be filled with all sorts of artwork and drawings and leaves glued on poster-paper and spider webs and orange-colored card-boards with pumpkin cutouts.
 This went on for a month before actual Halloween.
 When we fail to celebrate Halloween we fail as parents to give our children memories.